telekineticyeti/octoprint-node-api/readme.md

 # Octoprint API for node

 This class provides methods for interacting with an Octoprint enabled 3D printer.
-You can get retrieve the printer/tool status, as well as a list of cameras that have been enabled using the [Multicam plugin](https://github.com/mikedmor/OctoPrint_MultiCam).
+You can retrieve the printer/tool status, as well as a list of cameras that have been enabled using the [Multicam plugin](https://github.com/mikedmor/OctoPrint_MultiCam).

 ### Example Usage